daigaku-ruby/Get-started-with-Ruby/4_Arrays/1_Creating_Arrays/task.md

 about using the index in the next unit "Accessing elements".

-An Array can hold all kinds of Ruby objects, such as Strings, Numbers, Booleans, other Arrays, etc. The objects in an Array don‘t need to be of the same type:
+An Array can hold all kinds of Ruby objects, such as Strings, Numbers, Booleans, other Arrays, etc. The objects in an Array don‘t need to be of the same type.
 An Array can hold all kinds of different objects (e.g. Strings, and Numbers) at the same time.

 Let‘s create some Arrays!